 Here's a breakdown of the cost of living in Germany:

-Student Visa Requirements to Study in Germany
+Germany Student Visa Requirements for Indian Students in 2026-2027

 Securing a German student visa involves meeting specific requirements and submitting relevant documents.
 Indian students typically apply for a National Visa (D-Type), allowing them to stay in Germany for extended periods while studying.